A 5 Day Off-The-Beaten-Track Azores Itinerary: Flores And Corvo, Portugal

 The nine Portuguese islands are a dream destination for nature lovers but I believe that anyone with an adventurous spirit would want to travel there and see what the fuss is all about.
 Even though it takes some adjustment to spend time in such a remote location, everything you see is so incredibly unique that you’ll never feel bored.

-If you’re on a budget or not sure what your tolerance level is for off-the-beaten-path, São Miguel is ideal to just get that little whiff of island life, including breathtaking landscapes.
+If you’re on a budget or not sure what your tolerance level is for off-the-beaten-path, there are plenty of things to do in Sao Miguel Azores.
+You’ll get that little whiff of island life, including breathtaking landscapes.
 Of course, there are some of the best luxury hotels in the Azores here too!

 Faial, Pico, and São Jorge are the perfect islands for travelers who want to see the most in a short time since island hopping here is the easiest.
 If you’re off to these islands, here’s a great post on where to stay.